SamusAranX/TweetDeleter/README.md

   TweetDeleter [options]

 Options:
   -c, --consumer-key <consumer-key>                Your API consumer key.
-Also called 'API key' by Twitter. [] -C, --consumer-secret <consumer-secret>          Your API consumer secret.
-Also called 'API secret key' by Twitter. [] -a, --access-token <access-token>                Your API access token. [] -A, --access-token-secret <access-token-secret>  Your API access token secret. [] --max-tweet-age <max-tweet-age>                  The age (in days) beyond which tweets are deleted.
+Also called 'API key' by Twitter.
+  -C, --consumer-secret <consumer-secret>          Your API consumer secret.
+Also called 'API secret key' by Twitter.
+  -a, --access-token <access-token>                Your API access token.
+Omit to try PIN-based authentication.
+  -A, --access-token-secret <access-token-secret>  Your API access token secret.
+Omit to try PIN-based authentication.
+  -M, --max-tweet-age <max-tweet-age>              The age (in days) beyond which tweets are deleted.
 For instance, a
                                                    value of 365 would delete all tweets older than a year.
-Set to 0 to delete all tweets. [default: -1] -t, --tweet-list <tweet-list>                    A file with tweet IDs separated by newlines. [] -T, --only-tweet-list                            Skip the normal deletion method and only process the tweet list.
+Set to 0 to delete all tweets.
+  -t, --tweet-list <tweet-list>                    A file with tweet IDs separated by newlines.
+  -T, --only-tweet-list                            Skip the normal deletion method and only process the tweet list.
-                                                   [default: False]
   -y                                               Specify this to skip all 'Are you sure?' questions.
   --version                                        Show version information -?, -h, --help                                   Show help and usage information